Facing the Music: The Uncertain Future of the Orange County School of the Arts

 While district officials openly say that OCSA is a high-quality school, they also say its policies exclude local, mostly Latino students while welcoming a wealthier, whiter student body that isn't reflective of Santa Ana.

-OCSA, for example, while apparently struggling to find qualified local disadvantaged students, has admitted students from other states and even other countries.
+For example, while apparently struggling to find qualified local disadvantaged students, OCSA has admitted students from other counties, states and occasionally even other countries.

-The district’s recommendation to the Santa Ana Unified board: The findings support denying the charter renewal.
+The district's recommendation to the Santa Ana Unified board: The findings could support denying the charter renewal.

 The board decided not to go as far as denial — instead, board members went with another recommended course: Vote to renew OCSA's charter on the condition that the school work with the district to correct the alleged violations.